jithmi-Nawanjana/Word-Counter/readme.md

 - Longest word (punctuation trimmed off the ends)
 - Most frequent word (case-insensitive; earliest word wins if there is a tie)

-These additions practice loops, conditionals, string manipulation, and `HashMap`-based counting logic.
+This stage layers file handling (via `Files.newBufferedReader`) and exception handling on top of the loops, conditionals, and string manipulation from the previous stages.

 ## Getting Started